-Hip replacement surgery is a challenging and complex procedure and getting the best results requires a high degree of surgical accuracy, which is difficult to reproduce reliably with conventional techniques, even for highly experienced surgeons.
-The emergence of robotic assisted orthopaedic technology is designed to support surgeons in producing optimal results for each individual patient
+We have a number of well performing implants available and it is becoming increasingly apparent that putting the parts in accurately improves results.
+Accurate implantation is difficult to reproduce reliably with conventional techniques, even for highly experienced surgeons.
+The emergence of robotic assisted orthopaedic technology is designed to support surgeons in producing optimal results for each individual patient.

 Mr Simon Bridle is delighted to be one of the first hip surgeons in the UK to employ Stryker’s Mako Robotic Arm-Assisted Surgery in hip replacement procedures and has the Mako robot available for his cases at Parkside and BUPA Cromwell Hospital.

 What happens during hip replacement surgery?